Blessings for the Hebrew Month of Tevet

 Time to Mature: Put On the Crown and Rule with Him

 2. Month of the tribe of Dan—Means to judge; to grow up and mature.
 See Genesis 49:16–18 .
 Samson came from the tribe of Dan (see Judges 13).
 Samson didn’t mature and therefore failed to reach his potential.
-God wants us to be able to judge/lead and to cause the enemy to fall backward.
-Unlike Samson, God wants us to grow up and mature.
-The result of maturing is moving into our kingly calling/anointing.
-It’s also interesting to note that in Revelation 7, the tribe of Dan is not listed with the other tribes.
+In Revelation 7, the tribe of Dan isn’t listed with the other tribes.
 It seems to have disappeared from history.
 We cannot expect to use “immaturity” as an excuse forever.
-We must mature.

 8. Pray for our leaders—In 1 Timothy 2:2, Paul exhorts us to pray “for kings and all who are in authority.”
 Many strategies begin to be released at this time, as well as in April and July.
 God gives us people to lead and guide.
 We need to pray for them.
 A good leader will give us revelation.
 Be sure to pray for your spiritual covering, as well as for the political leaders of your nation.